EmilianStankov/Viridis-Media-Player/README.md

 For the second milestone I should have implemented most of the backend + tests to go with it.
 This includes building two (__SQLite__) databases (for the _playlists_ and _rating_).
+On second thought I think the _rating_ will be better off in the __id3 tags__.
+So just one database - to store the playlists in.